University of California-Merced

 The Verdict: The Investment Pays Off

-The data highlights several strengths: strong earnings premium over high school graduates, a 68.7% graduation rate, manageable debt relative to earnings.
+What it has going for it: a strong earnings premium over high school graduates, its 68.7% graduation rate, manageable debt relative to earnings.

-Median debt of $16,144 is very manageable against $64,368 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $16,144 owed against $64,368 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links